-Strike down Chief Sootscale and you’ll get an opportunity to spare [Chaotic Good] or finish off your foe.
-You’re making a significant sacrifice for morality if you spare him, however, as it deprives you of his loot, which includes a Masterwork Light Mace and a Belt of Incredible Dexterity +2, the latter which will improve any character’s Dexterity score by two points.
-There’s no shortage of characters who can benefit from such a device, as most warriors will enjoy the Armor Class boost, archers will enjoy the Attack boost, and everybody will gain from the higher Reflex Save.
-You’ll also be able to pick up the Mites’ Relic from his corpse, which you’ll need to chase down Tartuccio.
-If you spare him, the fight will immediately end, and you’ll get given the Mites’ Relic.
+Strike down Chief Sootscale and you'll get an opportunity to spare [Chaotic Good] or finish off your foe.
+You're making a significant sacrifice for morality if you spare him, however, as it deprives you of his loot, which includes a Masterwork Light Mace and a Belt of Incredible Dexterity +2, the latter which will improve any character's Dexterity score by two points.
+There's no shortage of characters who can benefit from such a device, as most warriors will enjoy the Armor Class boost, archers will enjoy the Attack boost, and everybody will gain from the higher Reflex Save.
+You'll also need to claim the Mites' Relic from his corpse, which you'll need to chase down Tartuccio.
+If you spare him, the fight will immediately end, and you'll be given the Mites' Relic.

 Speak with Sootscale